- Internet and society

-Participants: Dr Mark Graham, Dr Steve New, David Sutcliffe
+Participants: Professor Mark Graham, Joshua Melville, Dr Steve New, David Sutcliffe

 Wikichains is a website that aims to encourage ethical consumption and transparency in commodity chains, by encouraging Internet users from around the world to upload text, images, sounds, and videos of any node on any commodity chain.

 Participants: Dr Grant Blank, Professor William H. Dutton

 The World Internet Project (WIP) carries out panel surveys in over twenty countries to help understand how individuals adopt and use the Internet and other technologies, as well as the resulting social, economic, political and everyday-life implications.

 Participants: Professor William H. Dutton, John Geddes, Guy Goodwin, Joanne Lloyd, Dr Victoria Nash, Professor Robert D. Rogers